catseye/Robin/doc/Tutorial.md

 that the state does not change and does not make any difference to the program, but an initial state still must be given.

-After that is the transducer, given as a `macro`.
+After that is the transducer, given as a `fexpr`.
 It receives, as its arguments, an event, which consists of an event type and an event payload, and the current state.
 It extracts these.